Draft your will online in minutes.

-If a person dies without a will, it could lead to severe administrative, tax and legal problems and possibly also lead to financial losses.
+If a person dies without a will, it could lead to severe administrative, tax and legal problems and possibly to financial losses.

 In your will, you determine how your assets should be divided, and nominate an executor and trustee to take care of the division of the estate's assets and to handle the administration of any trust assets.